Fraser-Greenlee/fastpages/_posts/2021-03-11-Interpolating the internet.md

 ## Footnotes

 [^1]: Since these models are trained with gradient descent they approximate non-parametric models (a.k.a. models that reason from their dataset rather than learning programs) [see more here](https://arxiv.org/abs/2012.00152).

-[^2]: From [Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash) you can image a world where we can't disginuish an infinite source of AI generated content from real content as similar to not having any information at all.